PrincessMaggy/MealPalV2/README.md

 - Meal list : [Joyfuol] Updated the recommended meal plans by adding different types of cuisines which includes  African dishes, Chinese dishes and Mexican dishes.

+- Meal list :[cheriahkay]Updated the recommended meal plans by adding additionl cusines which includes:Italian cusines,Indian cusines as well as Japanese cuisines.Created Dynamic Content Rendering: Clicking on a meal from the recommended page navigates to the meal detail page with the corresponding information.

 - Meal Details : [Joyfuol] Created meal details page which displays details about the meal starting from ingredients, nutritional values and video tutorial on how to make it.

+- Meal Details:[cheriahkay]Updated the meal details page to contain the following aspects:
+ Card display:ALL the ifomation on the nutritional value ,ingredients and video link are contained in different cards with a grey background to section off the different aspects.

+- Meal Image: [cheriahkay] created the meal displays of the meal image, which can be clicked to view in full screen.

+- Additional information:[cheriahkay] created the Cooking Time, Serving Amount, and Rating section: Displayed       horizontally with a grey background.

 - Search Bar   : [Joyfuol] Added a search bar option to the recommended meals which enables easy search instead of scrolling through a long search.

 - FAQ : [Joyfuol] FAQ serve as an app guide.
 I created a FAQ page to solve any problem users might encounter while navigating through the app.